 Does anyone else find this odd?
 Does anyone else find this offensive?
 In just a matter of days, something so profoundly personal ends up political debating points, camera crews pack up and move on, our tolerance level is reset and reality is redefined by iconic Hollywood dresses, soda sweeteners, and Britney Spears.

 What is the reality?
 I think it resides in the eyes of our children... children who are bullied, who are depressed, children who are left alone and ignored... children who, unfortunately, grow up wise beyond their years.

 How often are the perpetrators of these crimes described as 'just a normal kid until this'?
 How often are they described as socially awkward, shy, bullied, or depressed in retrospect?
 Can we really expect much more when they are trying to maneuver a childhood alone that is thick with landmines?
 President Obama was right.
-This is enough.
+It is enough.
 But saying it is enough cannot undo the neglect that is forced on our children whether it is a matter of choice or circumstance.

 My youngest daughter, Amy, lives in Colorado with her husband Scott and their two sons, Justin (17) and Matthew (13).
 A year and a half ago Scott was diagnosed with hemochromatosis and Factor 10 hemophilia.
 It was devastating news.
 Both diagnoses are genetic, terminal, and so rare in tandem that he was referred to the National Institute of Health in Bethesda, Maryland.
 The treatment that was available to Scott has run its course and Scott was told he has only six months to live.